arch-raven/arch-raven/README.md

 My name is Aditya Kumar

 - 🔭 I’m interested in Natural Language Processing
-- 🤔 I'm currently learning Generative Modeling
+- 🤔 I'm currently learning Dialogue Generation
 - 👯 I’m looking to collaborate on reproducing Research Papers and end-to-end ML applications
-- 💬 Ask me about Music, Life, Whatever you value
 - 📫 How to reach me: mail
 - ⚡ Loss = Expectation - Reality (:smiles in pain:)